Fred Zhang

 z0@berkeley.edu

-Prior to graduate school, I received B.S. in Computer Science and B.S. in Mathematics from Duke University, where I had the fortune of working with Rong Ge and Debmalya Panigrahi.
+I completed my Ph.D. from the Theory Group at Berkeley EECS in 2024, advised by Jelani Nelson.
+During graduate school, I had also spent time at Simons Institute, Google Research and Berkeley AI Research.
+I received B.S. in Computer Science and B.S. in Mathematics from Duke University, where I had the fortune of working with Rong Ge and Debmalya Panigrahi.

 Publications show selected / by date / by topic

-Topics: Language model interpretability / Algorithmic statistics / Sublinear algorithms / Learning-based algorithms / Others
+Topics: Language model / Algorithmic statistics / Sublinear algorithms / Learning-based algorithms / Others

 SGD on Neural Networks Learns Functions of Increasing Complexity

-Preetum Nakkiran, Gal Kaplun, Dimitris Kalimeris, Tristan Yang, Benjamin L. Edelman, Fred Zhang and Boaz Barak (contribution order).
+Preetum Nakkiran, Gal Kaplun, Dimitris Kalimeris, Tristan Yang, Benjamin L. Edelman, Fred Zhang, Boaz Barak (contribution order).

 NeurIPS 2019 Spotlight (arXiv)